-While it lacks some of the frills found at other International League parks, Alliance Bank Stadium does the basics pretty well.
+While it lacks some of the frills found at other International League parks, NBT Bank Stadium does the basics pretty well.
 The entire park has comfortable chair-style seating with ample leg room.
 No bleachers anywhere.
 The concourse divides the lower 100 and 200 levels from the suites and general-admission upper level.
 The concourse also features a row of unobstructed seating.

 Year Opened: 1997

 Dimensions: 330L, 350LC, 380LC, 400C, 408RC, 376RC, 350RC, 330R